What is Outbound Sales? Guide for B2B Businesses

 Inbound Sales

-In inbound sales, a potential customer comes to you and shows interest.
-These leads are often generated from inbound channels like advertising, SEO, etc. So, leads search for something, and then they find your product and visit your website to learn more information and check your product out.
+In inbound sales, a potential customer notices you and shows interest in your offerings.
+These leads are often generated from inbound channels like advertising, SEO, Social Media, etc.

 Some examples of inbound marketing include: